oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 **TL;DR:**

 * Timmy: big creatures good!
-* Johnny: my 7-card combo did 80 damage!
+* Johnny: my 20-card combo did a million damage!
-* Spike: Winning = everything!
+* Spike: Winning is everything!
+Style is for losers!
-* A player is a mix of Timmy-Johnny-Spike, and usually 1 side dominates (Timmy 60% + Spike 40%, 20% Timmy + 80% Johnny).
+* A player is a mix of Timmy-Johnny-Spike, and usually 1 side dominates (Timmy 60% + Spike 40%, 20% Timmy + 80% Johnny,
+  etc.).

 For you as a player it's important to figure out what your main focus will be because depending on it you will have to make various decisions as how to invest your time and money (Hearthstone can be a really expensive hobby if you're not